Janetchinedum/Janetchinedum-/README.md

 # 👋 Hi, I'm Janet Chinedum

-I'm an Agricultural Science educator and an aspiring tech enthusiast currently transitioning into tech through She Codes Africa.
+I'm an Agricultural Science educator and an aspiring Data Analyst.
+I'm currently transitioning into tech with a strong interest in turning raw data into insights that support decision-making.
 I enjoy teaching, creating content, and exploring digital tools that make learning and communication more effective.

-### 🌱 What I'm currently learning
+### 📊 What I'm currently learning
+- Data analysis (Excel, Google Sheets)
+- SQL for data querying
+- Power BI / Tableau for data visualization
-- data analysis (exel, sql,power bi)
+- Python for basic data manipulation
-- Basic programming concepts
-- Digital content creation and social media management

 ### 💼 What I do
 - 🧑‍🏫 I teach Agricultural Science at Eastersprings International School
 - 📱 I manage the school’s social media presence
+- 📈 I analyze small data sets and track trends for content engagement
-- ✍️ I create educational and engaging content
+- ✍️ I create educational and digital content
-- 📊 I support digital communication and online engagement

-### ✨ Goals
+### 🎯 Goals
-- Build my first set of real-world projects
+- Build real-world beginner data analysis projects
-- Contribute to beginner-friendly open-source projects
+- Create dashboards and visualizations
-- Grow into a frontend or product-focused tech career
+- Transition into a data-focused role in the near future

 ### 📫 Reach me
 - Email: **chinedujanet18@gmail.com**

-Thanks for stopping by! 🚀# Janetchinedum-
+Thanks for checking out my profile! 🚀
-My GitHub profile